hippo2311/TikTokTechJam2026/README.md

 pip install -r requirements-onnx.txt
 ```

-The submission-facing script accepts either one supported image or an image directory recursively:
+The submission-facing script accepts either one supported image or an image directory recursively.
+It outputs the confidence that each image is AIGC-generated:

 ```bash
 python scripts/predict.py path/to/image.jpg --output predictions.json